Dívčice: Sights

 The village of Zbudov is well preserved and is protected as a village monument zone.
 The current appearance of the village is the result of reconstruction after 1842, when the village was badly damaged by fire.
 The houses have valuable, richly decorated gables in the Folk Baroque style.

 The main landmark of the municipality is Monument to Josef Kubata.
-It commemorates a local advocatus who was executed in 1581 for rebellion against the authorities, and who later became a symbol of free peasants in an idealized form.
+It commemorates a local advocatus who was executed in 1581 for rebellion against the authorities, and who later became a symbol of free peasants in an idealised form.
 The monument is located in a meadow near Zbudov, near the place where he was allegedly executed.
 It was created in 1904 and consists of a larger-than-life statue on a tapering pedestal.

-The main landmark of the village od Dívčice is the Chapel of Saint John of Nepomuk, built in neo-Romanesque style.
+The main landmark of the village of Dívčice is the Chapel of Saint John of Nepomuk, built in neo-Romanesque style.